Drunk Driving Prevention

 Legal Criteria For Drunk Driving

 To help police officers determine whether or not a person is considered DUI, each state has a “per se” violation.
 This means that if your blood alcohol content (BAC) reaches .08% or more, you are considered to be DUI.
 A DUI “per se” has nothing to do with a person’s level of intoxication--it’s simply a limit imposed by the government.
 On the other hand, you can be arrested for DUI if your BAC is below .08% and the officer observes signs of impairment.
 This may include failing to yield or swerving out of your designated lane.
 During a DUI investigation, you may be asked to take a chemical test or field sobriety tests.
+If you or someone you care about is experiencing a lot of emotions and stress, it is important to seek help from a counselor or psychologist that can listen to your needs, especially if alcohol is an underlying concern.

 |ID||Idaho||NH||New Hampshire||WA||Washington State|